dcxr7/dcxr7/README.md

 - 👋 Hi, I’m @dcxr7
-- 👀 I’m interested in ... making changes to code
+- 👀 I’m interested in ... making changes to code, jailbreaks and homebridge
-- 🌱 I’m currently learning ... homebridge setups
+- 🌱 I’m currently learning ... homebridge setups.
-- 💞️ I’m looking to collaborate on ... code fixes
+- 💞️ I’m looking to collaborate on ... code fixes for various platforms
 - 📫 How to reach me ... @dcxr7 pretty much everywhere.

 <!---